-Whenever players kill a boss in a public log, they are ranked according to various metrics, such as damage per second and healing per second.
-Guilds and teams can also be ranked on metrics such as fight speed and execution.
+Whenever players kill a boss in a public log, they are ranked according to various metrics, such as DPS (Damage Per Second) and HPS (Healing Per Second).

 Whenever you see a ranking or parse percentile, it is colored according to the percentile range it falls into.
-100% is tan, 99+ is pink, 95+ is orange, etc. You can use these colors to quickly scan a player or guild's rankings to see how they did.
+100% is tan, 99+ is pink, 95+ is orange, etc. You can use these colors to quickly scan a player or a team's rankings to see how they did.

 In addition to earning rankings for their best parses, each parse also belongs to a bracket, and a player can earn a bracket-specific ranking in each different bracket they compete in.

 Partitions are essentially a split in rankings.
 They separate each tier of content, and they usually happen when there is a new patch, new content, buffs/nerfs, or for similar reasons.

 Ideally, there will be only one partition for rankings and parses that spans the entire lifetime of a raid tier.
 However, if significant nerfs or buffs happen, then a new partition has to be created in order to allow classes that got nerfed to continue ranking.
 This is to ensure that players can fairly compete with the current version of their class, rather than feeling that they can never beat previous numbers.